 • plastic bowl

-Ask a student to select a card from the bowl.
-Have the student represent the selected number in another equivalent form.
+Ask a student to select a card from the bowl and ask all students to represent it in another equivalent form.

 Select a few students to share their answers and strategies.